Skip to main content

 field:valueNot supportedTreated as regular text

-• BM25 naturally handles multi-word queries by matching individual terms (each word is searched independently)
+• BM25 naturally handles multi-word queries by matching individual terms

 • Semantic search understands phrasing and context, so typing health insurance claims will find documents about that topic even without phrase operators